Abdulla6h77/Abdulla6h77/README.md

 - 🌱 I’m currently learning AWS and its services along with getting better in python
 - 🔭 I’m currently working on making fun AI projects
 - 😄 Pronouns: he/him
-- 🙇🏼not very active but soon it wil change
+- 🙇🏼not very active but soon it will change

 Feel free to reach out if you have any questions or want to collaborate on a project!